-The investment house offers its clients a wide range of investment tracks and investment instruments adapted to meet investors' various needs and in addition offers life insurance products to suit diverse objectives.
+The investment house offers its clients a wide range of investment tracks and investment instruments adapted to meet investors' various needs.
 Psagot Investment House is owned by Apax Partners.

 Regulatory and Internal Compliance